I've written extensively about pet care and pet health both on the web and in print. I have 6 dogs, 16 cats, and a small flock of birds.

-Try the following fire ant bite treatments for the itching and swelling:
+Try the following treatments for the itching and swelling:

--- Take doses of an anti-histimine like Benadryl for 24 hours following the bite(s);
+- Take doses of an antihistamine like Benadryl for 24 hours following the bite(s);

--- Apply an anti-histimine cream or ointment, like Hydrocortisone; and
+- Apply an antihistamine cream or ointment, like Hydrocortisone; and

 These measures will treat the itchiness associated with the insect bites, but you'll also need to take measures to prevent infection.
 Read on for all the details!